AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.6.
 Precipitation variability

-RCM output was generally associated with similar or slightly reduced bias in interannual precipitation variability (e.g. Figure 11 and 12).
+RCM output was generally associated with similar or slightly reduced bias in interannual precipitation variability relative to corresponding GCM output (Figure 1c; e.g. Figure 11a,d and 12a,d).
-When bias correction was applied to RCM output for the calibration task, those biases were typically reduced, especially for the MRNBC method.
+When bias correction was applied to RCM output for the calibration task, those biases were typically reduced, especially for the MRNBC method (Figure 1c).
 The exception was the MBCn method, which was consistently associated with larger biases than the RCM data.
-On cross validation, none of the bias correction methods were consistently associated with lower biases than the RCM data.
+On cross validation, none of the bias correction methods were consistently associated with lower biases than the RCM data (Figure 2c).
 The MBCn method was associated with consistently increased biases, while the ECDFm method differed greatly between GCMs.
-It maintained or reduced the mean absolute bias for dynamically downscaled ACCESS-ESM5-1 or EC-Earth3 data (e.g. Figure 11), but was associated with very large biases for CESM2 (e.g. Figure 12).
+It maintained or reduced the mean absolute bias for dynamically downscaled ACCESS-ESM5-1 or EC-Earth3 data (e.g. Figure 11e), but was associated with very large biases for CESM2 (e.g. Figure 12e).
-In contrast to the bias correction methods, the QDC method was associated with consistently lower biases on cross validation (e.g. Figure 11 and 12).
+In contrast to the bias correction methods, the QDC method was associated with consistently lower biases on cross validation (Figure 2c; e.g. Figure 11g and 12g).
-This is likely due to the fact that a simple replication of the training data clearly outperformed all methods on cross validation, and the QDC method effectively just applies a small perturbation to the training data.
+This is likely due to the fact that a simple replication of the training data clearly outperformed all methods on cross validation (e.g. Figure 11h and 12h), and the QDC method effectively just applies a small perturbation to the training data.

 <p align="center">